 - Association for Asian Studies (AAS)

 - Korea Foundation

 - Cambridge Handbook of Korean Linguistics

-- Conference @ SNU: Korean at the Nexus of Northeast Asian Linguistic Area
+- Conference @ SNU in 2018: Korean at the Nexus of Northeast Asian Linguistic Area